Top Labrador Breeders NSW Australia You Need To See [August 2019]

-Truebred Labradors are registered Labrador breeders in NSW Australia.
+Labrador puppies for sale by registered Labrador breeders (AKA Truebred Labradors) are registered Labrador breeders in NSW Australia.
 They are members of Dogs NSW and the Australian National Kennel Council (ANKC).

-Also, Truebred have been Labrador breeders in NSW Australia since 1997 and mostly offer both black Labradors for sale and yellow Labradors for sale.
-Puppies normally go to their new families from when they are at least eight weeks of age.
+Also, we have been Labrador breeders in NSW Australia since 1997 and mostly offer both black Labradors for sale and yellow Labradors for sale.
+Puppies normally leave our kennel and go to their new families from when they are at least eight weeks of age.

 Before we provide a few more details about our puppies, we want to clarify that a Labrador Retriever is the correct and proper name for a Labrador.
 It is NOT a cross-breed between a Labrador and a Golden Retriever.
 We receive a number of emails about this and just wanted to clarify.